 A.N. from Switzerland

 Alike chopsticks and other products that directly touch users' mouths, Spoon is an item that allows users to experience the gentleness that lacquer wares have.
 Wooden materials are lighter and have warmth compared to metallic goods, which could safely be used by children and elderlies.
 Recommended to people allergic to metals as well.
-Spoon L can be used to serve soup, curry, and cereal.
+It can be used to serve soup, curry, and cereal.

 Size: About W190xD34mm